• Skip to primary navigation

 Where do you put the thermometer in a turkey?

-The photo of a person putting a meat thermometer into a roasted turkey.
+A chef placing a meat thermometer in a roasted turkey.

 While there are many turkey recipes out there, for different tastes and more traditional or not, all of them have this feature: all the turkeys are cooked all the way through, so make certain that your turkey is thoroughly cooked and shiny!